Modern Slavery Statement

 STEPS TAKEN BY SEARCYS TO DATE

-Our Integrity and Ethics Committee, which is responsible for overseeing the processes we are putting in place to prevent modern slavery or human trafficking from taking place in our business and/or supply chain, is fully embedded in our business.
+Our Integrity and Ethics Committee, which is responsible for overseeing the processes we are putting in place to prevent modern slavery or human trafficking from taking place in our business and/or supply chain, continues to be fully embedded in our business.
+Throughout 2019 we increased our attendees in order to offer a broader perspective from across our business and see this approach as being critical to establishing a more holistic understanding of the risks and measures required to mitigate these risks across our business.
 The Committee has continued to meet on a regular basis with modern slavery (and discussions around it) being a permanent agenda item.
+The Committee reports to our Board on a regular basis.

 2. Ethical Trading Initiative Base Code